uribench/software-engineering-handbook/Guides/Git/Getting Started with Git.md

 #      already been published.
 $ git commit -m "Corrected Message" --amend

-# Deleting a new file after staging the file and before committing it
+# Deleting a new file after staging the file and before committing it.
 # Note: This will remove the file from the staging list and it will not be committed automatically
 # on the next commit.
 You can look at 'git rm' as the inverse command of 'git add'.
 $ git rm <file_name>